StephanMende/DesignThinking/sites/all/modules/advanced_help_hint/README.md

-This is a small API module that may be used by other modules to produce a string that may be inserted into a project's `hook_help` to hint about the documentation that exists.
+This is a small helper module that may be used by other modules to produce a string that may be inserted into a project's `hook_help` to hint about the documentation that exists.

 It has no administrative UI and will not do anything by itself.
-Install this module only if some other module tells you to.

 I created this module because I found that I used the same pattern inside `hook_help` on almost *every* Drupal module I maintain.
 Replicated patterns consumes memory, and are harder to maintain.
-Instead, to make use of this pattern, call the API function this module provides.
+Instead, to make use of this pattern, call the helper function this module provides.

 ## Recommended modules

-* [Advanced Help][1]:<br>
+* [Advanced Help][1]:
   When this module is enabled, help files created with its framework will become available, or `README.md` or `README.txt` will be available in the sites's adminsitrative UI.
-* [Markdown filter][2]:<br>
+* [Markdown][2]:
   The markdown filter will be used when rendering files named README.md.

 ## Installation

-This is an API for other modules.
-It will not do anything by itself.
-Install this module only if some other module tells you to.

 1. Install as you would normally install a contributed drupal module.
 See: [Installing modules][3] for further information.

 2. Edit your own module's `hook_help` to make use of the result of calling `advanced_help_hint_docs`.
-For details, see the API section below.
+For details, see the section headed “Helper function” section below.

 ## Configuration

 This module has no administrative or other UI.
 It will usually only be enabled if listed as a dependency by some other module.

-## API
+## Helper function

 If you want to make use of this module, first make it a dependency in your module's `.info`-file.
 You do that with the following line:

     dependencies[] = advanced_help_hint

-The module provides this API function:
+The module provides this helper function:

 - advanced_help_hint_docs

-### advanced_help_hint_docs

 The function `advanced_help_hint_docs` generates a hint string that may point to online documentation, the project's `README.md` or